wjakob/nanobind/README.md

-  virtual function calls to Python require an extra `NB_TRAMPOLINE(parent, size)` declaration, where `parent` refers to the parent class and `size` is at least as big as the number of `NB_OVERRIDE_*()` calls. _nanobind_ caches information to enable a more efficient implementation, which requires knowing the number of trampoline "slots".
+  virtual function calls to Python require an extra `NB_TRAMPOLINE(parent, size)` declaration, where `parent` refers to the parent class and `size` is at least as big as the number of `NB_OVERRIDE_*()` calls. _nanobind_ caches information to enable efficient function dispatch, which requires knowing the number of trampoline "slots".
 Example:

   ```cpp